karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ### name Parameter

-The "name" parameter MUST be present, and contains the name of the nameserver as it should appear in the zone file.
+The "name" parameter MUST be present, and contains the name of the nameserver as it should appear in the zone's master file.
 To avoid ambiguity in behaviour, this SHOULD be a fully qualified and dot-terminated name.

 The value of the "name" parameter MUST be compliant with Section 3.3.11 of {{RFC1035}}.